buddhist-uni/buddhist-uni.github.io/_content/articles/buddhist-discrimination-women-modern-burma_bricker-saccavadi.md

 love, compassion, and wisdom, even though they all said that they understood.

-In this article, the author describes her experiences as a mendicant nun (both as thilashin and bhikkhuni), facing discrimination against women in thr Burmese Buddhist community.
+In this article, the author describes her experiences as a mendicant nun (both as thilashin and bhikkhuni), facing discrimination against women in the Burmese Buddhist community.
 While giving an insight into the everyday life of a monastic, she highlights the deeply entrenched gender biases and the struggle for equal rights within the monastic system.